 Complete guide to Xiang Yu in Rise of Kingdoms.
 Let’s take an in-depth quick look at his skills, talent trees, and the other tips for making the most of him!

-Xiang Yu is getting released in the next update, alongside Jadwiga.
+Xiang Yu is getting released alongside Jadwiga in the same update!.

 China | King of Western Chu

 Cavalry | Conquering | Skill

 Advantages and Disadvantages

 - Rapid Rage regeneration for both talents and skills, a fearsome cavalry commander.

 - Great conqueror, specialized in attacking enemy cities.